RobRendell/gTove/README.md

 * Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
 * Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.
 * Duplicating a mini with visibility "fog" won't update each duplicate's hidden/revealed status based on the location it ends up.
-* Remove map and leave minis - if you have other maps below, minis are stuck invisible and unfocusable.

 ### Features